 Posts tagged ‘prayer’

-There are many things to write about on my mind and we have had adventures that still have not made their way onto this blog yet.
-There is one thing that’s just weighing heavy on my mind right now though – Friends & their Mothers.
+There are many things to write about on my mind and we have had adventures that still have not made their way to this blog yet.
+There is one thing that’s just weighing heavy on my mind now though – Friends & their Mothers.

 I don’t judge, condemn or compare myself to the other parents I meet, but I have met some parents over the past school year that do.
 Everyone is different.
 Some of these meetings leave me scratching my head as I left totally speechless.

 If you have any children maybe you can relate.
 If your children are very young, just wait…you’re in for it too.
 (No child or parent’s names will be listed and these are in no certain order.)
 All conversations begin the same way: “Can X spend the night mom?”
 I reply, “yes, but I need to speak with their mom or dad or whoever they live with first”.
 Then I usually hear, “Okay, I’ll send you their #. ” I usually start, “Hi, I’m X’s Mom.
 He asked me if your son could spend the night and I said that was fine, but wanted to speak with you to make sure you knew and it’s alright.”